mikarinneoracle/Azure-DevOps-Agent-OCI-setup/README.md

 You can delete the created resources any time using stack <code>destroy</code> and re-create them again using the stack <code>apply</code>.
 VM can also be stopped and started per preference.
 <p>
-Terraform provider <code>oracle/oci</code> is installed so this Agent can be used also for Terraform pipelines including https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks
+Terraform provider <code>oracle/oci</code> is installed so the created agent can be also used for Terraform pipelines including https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks
 <p>
 <br>